agrimaan/Agrimaan/agrimaan-app/docs/user-guides/investor-user-guide.md

 6. Receive confirmation of your investment and a digital certificate.
 7. The investment will now appear in your portfolio.

-## Land Tokenization
+## Fields Tokenization

-### Understanding Land Tokens
+### Understanding Fields Tokens

-Land tokens represent fractional ownership of agricultural land:
+Fields tokens represent fractional ownership of agricultural Fields:

 1. **Token Fundamentals**:
-   - Each token represents a specific percentage of ownership in a particular land parcel.
+   - Each token represents a specific percentage of ownership in a particular Fields parcel.
-   - Tokens are backed by legally binding agreements that connect digital tokens to physical land rights.
+   - Tokens are backed by legally binding agreements that connect digital tokens to physical Fields rights.
-   - Land tokens are compliant with relevant securities regulations.
+   - Fields tokens are compliant with relevant securities regulations.

 2. **Benefits of Tokenization**:
    - Fractional ownership allows investment with smaller amounts.
-   - Increased liquidity compared to traditional land investments.
+   - Increased liquidity compared to traditional Fields investments.
    - Transparent ownership records on the blockchain.
    - Automated revenue distributions.
    - Potential for capital appreciation.

 3. **Token Economics**:
-   - Token value is based on the underlying land value.
+   - Token value is based on the underlying Fields value.
-   - Revenue from the land (leasing, crop sales, etc.) is distributed proportionally to token holders.
+   - Revenue from the Fields (leasing, crop sales, etc.) is distributed proportionally to token holders.
-   - Land appreciation directly impacts token value.
+   - Fields appreciation directly impacts token value.

-### Investing in Land Tokens
+### Investing in Fields Tokens

-1. Navigate to "Investments" > "Land Tokens".
+1. Navigate to "Investments" > "Fields Tokens".
-2. Browse available land token offerings.
+2. Browse available Fields token offerings.
 3. Each listing includes:
-   - Location and size of the land
+   - Location and size of the Fields
    - Soil quality and agricultural potential
    - Current use and crop history
    - Token price and total supply
    - Expected yield (from leasing or revenue sharing)
    - Management arrangements
-4. Select a land token opportunity and click "View Details".
+4. Select a Fields token opportunity and click "View Details".
-5. Review the comprehensive land report, including:
+5. Review the comprehensive Fields report, including:
    - Legal documentation
-   - Land surveys and soil analysis
+   - Fields surveys and soil analysis
    - Water rights and access
    - Historical productivity
    - Future development plans
 6. Click "Invest" and specify the number of tokens you wish to purchase.
 7. Confirm the transaction from your wallet.
-8. Receive your land tokens and ownership certificate.
+8. Receive your Fields tokens and ownership certificate.

-### Land Token Marketplace
+### Fields Token Marketplace

-The secondary market for land tokens provides liquidity options:
+The secondary market for Fields tokens provides liquidity options:

-1. **Buying Land Tokens**:
+1. **Buying Fields Tokens**:
-   - Navigate to "Marketplace" > "Land Tokens".
+   - Navigate to "Marketplace" > "Fields Tokens".
    - Browse available tokens listed by other investors.
-   - Filter by location, price, land type, etc.
+   - Filter by location, price, Fields type, etc.
    - Place buy orders at your desired price.
    - Complete purchases directly through the platform.

-2. **Selling Land Tokens**:
+2. **Selling Fields Tokens**:
-   - Navigate to "Portfolio" > "Land Tokens".
+   - Navigate to "Portfolio" > "Fields Tokens".
    - Select the tokens you wish to sell.
    - Set your asking price and listing duration.
    - Publish your listing to the marketplace.